Spare wheel cover

 A spare wheel cover or spare tire cover is an accessory that covers the spare wheel mounted on external part of a car or van.
-On 4x4 vehicles the spare wheel is normally rear mounted and is often printed with a dealer's name or something more fun.
+On 4x4 vehicles, the spare wheel is normally rear mounted and is often printed with a design.
 Covers can be hard shells or soft vinyl covers.
-Spare wheel cover protects spare tires from the dirt and the sun's harmful UV rays in areas with many days of sunshine.
-Spare wheel covers need to be removed once in a while and cleaned.
+Spare wheel covers protect spare tires from dirt and UV rays in areas with high sun exposure.
+Covers are recommended to be removed and cleaned every once in a while.